Hildrith History, Family Crest & Coats of Arms

 Early Origins of the Hildrith family

-family seat.
+The surname Hildrith was first found in Berkshire, where the family name was first referenced in the year 1375 when William Hildesly held the estates of Bynham or Benham.
+East Ilsley, again in Berkshire, was an ancient family seat.
 "This place was originally called Hildesley, as appears from an inscription on a brass plate in the church, where the name occurs as belonging to an ancient family."
-CITATION[CLOSE]

 Early History of the Hildrith family